 Yay may also hear the term "mode" without referring to a particular scale — for example, you could simply be in a "Major mode", or a "Minor mode".
 But in our context, the mode is always referring to the particular scale.

 🎵 There's one more thing we can point out here; and it shouldn't "derail" you with too much information.
 The Diatonic scale (the Major scale) is constructed from two Tetrachords.
-A Tetrachord is just a set of four adjacent notes; that are separated by intervals of: a "Whole step, a Whole step, and then a Half step" (remember: a Whole step is two frets; and a Half step is one — and you can move your first finger over to the next string to reach all four of those notes in one position).
-So a "Tetrachord" is just four notes in sequence.
-The first Tetrachord starts on the scale's root: it is the scale degrees Ⅰ, Ⅱ, Ⅲ, and Ⅳ — Ⅰ-Ⅱ = Whole step, Ⅱ-Ⅲ = Whole step, and Ⅲ-Ⅳ = Half step.
-The second Tetrachord starts a Whole Step up from there — at the scale's Ⅴ — and wraps back onto the root — Ⅴ, Ⅵ, Ⅶ, and Ⅰ. (So there's also a Whole Step between the two Tetrachords: between Ⅳ and Ⅴ.) You should simply see that the pair of repeated Tetrachords leads to a lot of similarity in those two sections of that scale!
+A Tetrachord is just a set of four adjacent notes; that are always separated by the intervals of: a "Whole step, a Whole step, and then a Half step".
+(Remember: a Whole step is two frets; and a Half step is one — and you can move your first finger over to the next string to reach all four of those notes in one position.)
+So, a "Tetrachord", is just four notes in this sequence.

 (Shows the Scale Degrees)